jrenken/qgis-PosiView/help/source/vehicle.rst

   #.
 The Z-Value defines the painting order on the canvas.
 Vehicles with higher values will be painted on top.
   #.
 Select colors for outline and fill brush.
 Transparency can be applied.
   #.
 Select the timeout for incoming position messages.
-     The corresponding panel in the tracking dock will switch to red if an timeout occures.
+     The corresponding panel in the tracking dock will switch to red if a timeout occures.
      A notification message is triggered if notification timeout is set.
   #.
+Select the timeout behavior.
+If checked, the vehicle will be faded out if a timeout occures.
+  #.
 Choose color and length of the track.
   #.
-Select if the vehicle should be labeled.
+Select wether the vehicle should be labeled.
   #.
 Choose a provider from the list.
 If a provider supplies multiple position messages like USBL systems do, enter a filter.
-     This could be the beacon id (USBL) or the MMSI (AIS).
+     This could be the beacon id (USBL) or the MMSI (AIS) depending on the applied parser.
 Update the list.
   #.
 Click  ``Apply Properties``